ppgcourseUB/ppgcourse2024_week2/Species_delimitation.M_A_ARNEDO/Readme.md

 ## Data

-As in the other hands-on sessions, download the folder for this practice in the pppuser within the container and enter the directory. **All commands and scripts must be executed from that directory**:
+As in the other hands-on sessions, download the folder for this practice in the pppuser within the container and enter the directory.

 ```bash
 ghget https://github.com/ppgcourseUB/ppgcourse2024_week2/tree/main/Species_delimitation.M_A_ARNEDO
 cd https://github.com/ppgcourseUB/ppgcourse2024_week2/tree/main/Species_delimitation.M_A_ARNEDO
 ```
+> **All commands and scripts must be executed from that directory**

 > [!Tip]
 > Remember that some users may need first to download the folder in the "/tmp" directory and then move it to the ppguser or even download the whole repository with `git clone ...`